jpdarcy/jpdarcy.github.io/_pages/teach.md

 ***

-I have taught the following courses at the University of Delaware and the University of Notre Dame:
+Additionally, I have taught the following courses at the University of Delaware and the University of Notre Dame:
 +   MISY 261, Business Information Systems (Undergraduate course)
 +   MISY 610, Telecommunications & Networks I (Graduate course)
 +   MISY 611, Telecommunications & Networks II (Graduate course)